ldtteam/MinecoloniesWiki/source/items/buildingtool.md

 ### Step One

-The first step is to craft the Building Tool (or get one from a Supply Camp or Ship).
+The first step is to craft the building tool.
+You will also get a building tool in the [Supply Camp or Ship](../../source/items/supplycampandship).
+It is in the same rack as the [Town Hall](../../source/buildings/townhall).
 <br>

 ### Step Two